Brushwood Center will be closed on Thursday, June 19th in observance of Juneteenth.

 Open Art Workshop is open to anyone who wants to make something in any area of visual arts and crafts, from the experienced artist looking for a community of others to work with, to the complete novice who just wants to try something out in a low pressure environment, or the family looking for a fun kids’ activity to fill their afternoon – this workshop is for you!

-This month, our June Artist of the Month, Magdalena Kranc Velazquez, will be our guest artist.
-Magdalena is a mixed media collage artist, working with found and repurposed objects.
-Stop by to learn from Magdalena!
+This month, our upcoming September Artist of the Month, Kirsten Saunders will be our guest artist.
+Kirsten is a potter and mosaicist.
+Stop by to learn from Kirsten!

 WHEN DOES IT HAPPEN?
 10am-3pm, the last Saturday of every month (no meetings in November and December 2025).
 Come anytime during the day, and stay as long as you’d like.